kuzzleio/kuzzle-how-to/kuzzle-esp32/01-rgb-led/rgb-led.md

-# USE KUZZLE AS AN IOT BACKEND WITH ESP32
+# USE KUZZLE AS AN IOT BACKEND WITH ESP32 MCU

 ![kuzzle](img/lanceur-backend-1900.jpg)

-## Intro: Use Kuzzle as an IoT Backend With ESP32
+## Intro: Use Kuzzle as an IoT backend With ESP32

 Kuzzle is an open-source backend suite that can be installed on-premises and includes a multi-protocol API that can be used to integrate IoT devices.

 In this article we will show you how to develop an IoT application using an ESP32 module and Kuzzle Backend, communicating using MQTT.

-Specifically, we will build an RDB LED that we can control from the Kuzzle Console to change its color.
+Specifically, we will build a basic IoT device featuring a RGB LED, and change its colors using Kuzzle Admin Console.

-## Installing Kuzzle Server and Kuzzle Admin Console
+## Installing Kuzzle Backend and Kuzzle Admin Console

-First you will need to install Kuzzle Backend, an open source IoT backend solution, on a your favorite Linux distribution.
-You can follow this Getting Started guide to get Kuzzle Backend up and running <http://docs.kuzzle.io/guide/getting-started/>.
+First you will need to install Kuzzle Backend, an open source IoT backend solution, on your favorite Linux distribution.

-Next you’ll have to install and enable the Kuzzle Backend mqtt-protocol plugin.
-This is a plugin that allows Kuzzle Backend to communicate using the MQTT protocol.
-It can be downloaded from <https://github.com/kuzzleio/protocol-mqtt.> Instructions on installing the protocol can be found in the Install section.
+The following guide will allow you to quickly run a Kuzzle Backend instance: [Getting Started](http://docs.kuzzle.io/guide/getting-started).

+By default, Kuzzle does not support MQTT communication.
+Fortunately, Kuzzle features an extendable protocol architecture: all you need is to install our official [MQTT Protocol](https://github.com/kuzzleio/protocol-mqtt) to add MQTT capabilities to Kuzzle.

+Our documentation contains the necessary instructions to add a new network protocol to Kuzzle: [Install a Protocol](https://docs.kuzzle.io/plugins-reference/protocols#installing-a-protocol)

-Then you can install Kuzzle Console or use the online version.
-This is the administration tool that allows you to manage and browse your data.The online version of Kuzzle Console can be configured to connect to your local Kuzzle Server (although it is hosted online, all the code to access your Kuzzle Backend instance will run locally in your browser, thus there is no need for NAT).
+Then you can install Kuzzle Admin Console or use the online version.
+This is the administration tool that allows you to manage and browse your data.
+The online version of Kuzzle Admin Console can be configured to connect to your local Kuzzle Backend (although it is hosted online, all the code to access your Kuzzle Backend instance will run locally in your browser, thus there is no need for NAT).

-If you want to install a local Kuzzle Console instance on your machine, the instructions can be found on github: <https://github.com/kuzzleio/kuzzle-admin-console>.
+If you want to install a local Kuzzle Admin Console instance on your machine, the instructions can be found on github: <https://github.com/kuzzleio/kuzzle-admin-console>.

 ![esp32 picture](img/esp32-rgb-led-1.jpg)